dahead/pawn/README.md

 # pawn
 Permutations

-Simple C# permutations app with a lot of stolen code from the internet.
+Simple C# CLI permutations app with a lot of stolen code from the internet.